 Summer freshness come winter is so satisfying.

+Vegetarian tacos wiggle their way into our dinner menu just about every week.
+Planned or unplanned.
 I find they’re usually quick to make with ingredients I have on hand.

 I think tacos are perfect casual food, with toasty tortillas waiting to be stuffed with something delicious.